-6.2.1343 ENDOF "end-of"
+6.2.1343 ENDOF "end-of" CORE EXT Interpretation: Interpretation semantics for this word are undefined.

-Compilation: (C: case-sys1 of-sys - case-sys2)
+Compilation: (C: case-sys1 of-sys -- case-sys2)

 Mark the end of the OF...ENDOF part of the CASE structure.
 The next location for a transfer of control resolves the reference given by of-sys.
 Append the run-time semantics given below to the current definition.
 Replace case-sys1 with case-sys2 on the control-flow stack, to be resolved by ENDCASE.